 How are life insurance rates determined?
 They are priced according to the average life expectancy for your gender and age.
 So if you smoke, participate in any dangerous activities on a regular basis, or have certain health issues, it will affect what you pay.

 There is also a difference between what men and women pay, primarily because men have a shorter life expectancy than women.
 In fact, women outlive men by about five years.
 Women tend to develop cardiovascular problems like heart attack or stroke later in life than men do.
 This longer life expectancy will help to lower your life insurance premiums.

 Finding the Right Insurance Policy for You

 When it comes to the different types of life insurance you can choose from, it’s the same as men.
 You can select a term life policy at a cheaper premium for a specific amount of time, or you can select a permanent plan that will last the rest of your life and provide you with additional financial planning options.
+Maybe a no medical exam policy is the way to go for you.
 The type of insurance you choose and the amount you purchase depends on what your goals, needs, budget and family situation are.

 For instance, if you are still young and single, your life insurance needs will be much different than if you are a bit older, married and/or raising a family.